How to Find out What It Actually Costs You to Live

 - dental cleanings or

-In themselves, none of these items may seem to cost much, but the truth is that they are the very things you spend money on that make you wonder where it all went!
+In themselves, none of these items may seem to cost much, but the truth is that they are the very things that make you wonder where your money went!

 Does Making a Budget Help?